Phant0mByt3/Project-Elysium/docs/docs/001-Vision.md

 # Vision Statement

-Elysium is a fantasy MMORPG built using Minecraft as its engine.
+Elysium is a fantasy MMORPG built on the Minecraft engine.

-It is **not** a traditional Minecraft server with RPG features.
+It is not designed to be a Minecraft server with RPG features.

-It is a persistent online world designed around exploration, storytelling, character progression, and living civilizations.
+It is designed to be a completely separate game that uses Minecraft as its rendering, simulation, and networking engine.

-Minecraft provides the technical foundation.
+Minecraft provides the technology.

-Elysium provides the game.
+Elysium provides the world.

 ---

-# Project Mission
+# Mission

-Create a world that players want to live in.
+Create a living fantasy universe that players want to return to for years.

 Every city should feel inhabited.

-Every road should lead somewhere.
+Every road should have a destination.

-Every ruin should tell a story.
+Every dungeon should have a story.

-Every dungeon should have a purpose.
+Every kingdom should have a history.

-Every continent should feel unique.

-Players should feel like adventurers entering an existing world rather than joining a Minecraft server.
+Every continent should feel like a different part of the world.

+The player should quickly forget they are playing Minecraft.

 ---

 # Design Philosophy

-The goal is not to recreate Minecraft.
+Minecraft is the foundation.

+Elysium is the experience.

+Every design decision should support the MMORPG experience rather than vanilla Minecraft gameplay.

+If a vanilla mechanic improves immersion, it may remain.

+If a vanilla mechanic limits the experience, it should be redesigned or replaced.

+---

+# Minecraft as an Engine

-The goal is to create a completely different game using Minecraft technology.
+Minecraft is treated as a game engine.

-Elysium focuses on:
+It provides:

+* Rendering
+* Physics
+* Networking
+* World simulation
-* Exploration
+* Multiplayer
-* Storytelling
+* Basic entity systems

+Everything else is designed specifically for Elysium.

+This includes:

 * Character progression
+* Combat
+* Quests
+* Economy
+* NPCs
+* Dialogue
-* World-building
+* Reputation
-* Immersive environments
+* Classes
-* Cooperative gameplay
+* Dungeons
-* Challenging PvE
+* Raids
-* Living civilizations
+* World events
-* Long-term progression
+* Civilisation simulation

-Minecraft is simply the engine that makes those experiences possible.

 ---

-# Core Experience
+# Vanilla Mechanics

-Players begin their journey as unknown adventurers.

-As they progress, they will:

-* Discover new continents
-* Complete quest lines
-* Explore ancient ruins
-* Defeat powerful enemies
-* Join factions
-* Earn reputation
-* Unlock new abilities
-* Collect legendary equipment
+Vanilla Minecraft is not the gameplay loop.

+Most vanilla mechanics are intentionally limited or replaced.

+Examples:

+Building

+* Restricted throughout the world
+* Allowed only in designated gameplay areas

+Mining

+* Used for professions
+* Used for quests
-* Participate in world events
+* Used in specific mining locations

+Crafting

+* Profession-driven
-* Experience future expansions
+* Progression-based

-Every action contributes to their own story within Elysium.
+Villagers

+* Replaced by custom NPC systems

+Villages

+* Replaced by handcrafted settlements

+Transportation

+* Based on roads, ships, portals, mounts and other world systems

+Items such as Ender Pearls, Elytra, and other mechanics that bypass world design may be removed or redesigned.

+The handcrafted world always takes priority over sandbox freedom.

 ---

+# A Handcrafted Universe

+Every continent is built by hand.

+Every mountain is intentionally placed.

+Every cave exists for a reason.

+Every dungeon has purpose.

+Every ruin tells part of the world's history.

+The world is not procedurally generated during gameplay.

+Players explore an authored universe rather than an infinite sandbox.

+---

-# A Living World
+# Living Civilisation

 The world exists independently of its players.

-Cities continue functioning.
+Cities continue operating.

-Citizens follow routines.
+NPCs follow routines.

-Kingdoms rise and fall.

-Trade routes operate.

-Factions compete for influence.

-Seasonal events occur.
+Merchants travel between settlements.

+Kingdoms function regardless of player activity.

+Guards patrol.

+Citizens work.

+Taverns become busy at night.

+Festivals occur throughout the year.

-The world should feel alive whether one player is online or thousands.
+The world should feel alive even if no player is nearby.

 ---

-# Exploration First
+# Exploration

 Exploration is one of the core pillars of Elysium.

 Players should constantly discover:

-* Hidden locations
+* Hidden caves
+* Ancient temples
-* Ancient ruins
+* Forgotten ruins
 * Secret passages
-* Rare treasures
-* Unique NPCs
 * World bosses
+* Rare NPCs
-* Dynamic events
+* Dynamic encounters

-The world itself should encourage curiosity.
+* Hidden treasures

+Curiosity should always be rewarded.

 ---

-# Minecraft as an Engine

-Minecraft is not the gameplay.

-Minecraft is the platform powering Elysium.

-Many vanilla mechanics are intentionally replaced or restricted to support the MMORPG experience.

-Examples:
+# Scale

+Elysium is designed around large handcrafted environments.

+Players should experience:

-* Large handcrafted continents
+* Massive continents
-* Dedicated world servers
-* Story-driven progression
-* Custom combat systems
+* Towering mountain ranges
-* Custom quests
+* Dense forests
-* Custom economies
+* Large cities
-* Custom classes
+* Deep valleys
-* Custom items
+* Ancient kingdoms
-* Simulated civilizations
+* Vast oceans

-The objective is for players to experience Elysium as its own game rather than a modified Minecraft server.
+The world should feel enormous.

+Distant landmarks should inspire players to travel rather than simply teleport.

 ---

-# Vanilla Mechanics
+# Technology Philosophy

-Vanilla gameplay is intentionally limited.

-Most traditional Minecraft mechanics are replaced with custom systems designed specifically for Elysium.

-Examples:

-Building:

-* Restricted in the open world
-* Available only where gameplay requires it

-Mining:

-* Limited to professions
-* Quest objectives
-* Resource locations

-Crafting:

-* Profession-based
-* Progression-driven

-Survival mechanics:

-* Simplified or removed where appropriate

-The world is handcrafted and persistent.

-Players experience the world rather than reshape it.
+The player experiences one seamless universe.

+Internally, Elysium operates as multiple connected server instances.

+Each continent, dungeon, raid, and event may operate independently while sharing a central backend.

+This architecture allows the world to continue growing without technical limitations.

 ---

-# Handcrafted World
+# Dedicated Client

-Every continent is designed manually.

-Every city is planned.

-Every dungeon is placed intentionally.

-The world is not procedurally generated during gameplay.

-This allows:
+Elysium uses its own launcher and client.

+The client provides:

+* Controlled game version
-* Better storytelling
+* Required modifications
-* Better exploration
+* Resource management
-* More memorable landmarks
+* Custom user interface
-* Consistent visual quality
+* Custom visual effects
-* Greater immersion
+* Long-term compatibility

+Players launch Elysium rather than launching Minecraft.

 ---

-# Technology Philosophy

-Elysium is built as a distributed MMORPG platform.

-The player experiences one connected world.

-Behind the scenes, the world consists of multiple specialised server instances connected through a shared backend.

-The client, launcher, and server architecture are all designed specifically for Elysium.

----

 # Long-Term Development

-Elysium is designed as a long-term project.
+Elysium is designed to grow for many years.

-The world should continue expanding through:
+Development includes:

 * New continents
+* New kingdoms
+* New classes
-* New regions
+* New professions
-* New dungeons
+* New stories
 * New raids
-* New classes
-* New gameplay systems
-* New civilizations
-* New storylines
+* New world events
 * Major expansions

-The story of Elysium is never truly finished.
+The world should always have another adventure waiting beyond the horizon.

 ---

-# Ultimate Goal
+# Final Vision

 The greatest compliment Elysium can receive is not:

-> "This is a great Minecraft server."
+> "This is an amazing Minecraft server."

 It is:

 > "I forgot I was playing Minecraft."

-That is the vision.

-That is Elysium.
+When players stop seeing blocks and begin seeing kingdoms, legends, civilizations, and adventures, Elysium has achieved its purpose.